 How to apply

 To apply for the Undergraduate Certificate in Allied Health Assistance, submit the completed online application form via Apply USC.
-Commonwealth supported places will be allocated to eligible students who meet the entry requirements in order of application date, so apply as soon as possible.

 In order to graduate you must: